didecentral/rwot-dir/_pages/rwot1-sf/index.md

 ---
-title: RWoT1 - Index
+title: "Rebooting the Web of Trust I: San Francisco (November 2015)"
 ---

-# Rebooting the Web of Trust I: San Francisco (November 2015)

 This repository contains documents related to RWOT1, the first Rebooting the Web of Trust design workshop, which ran in San Francisco, CA, on November 3rd & 4th, 2015.
 The goal of the workshop was to generate five technical white papers and/or proposals on topics decided by the group that would have the greatest impact on the future.